titu1994/IDS-Course-Project/_posts/2018-03-23-weekly-report-7.md

 ### What I did

-- Begin integration of master dataset
+- Work on data integration task
-- Begin developing the logic for creating the datasets that will be used for the queries
+- Work on exporting the trained models to interact with queries
 - Trained Sentiment models on the reference Yelp dataset provided.

 ### What I plan to do next week

-- Prepare scripts to clean if required
+- Start with server side integration
 - Begin integrating the manual datasets with our collection of data.

 ### Blocks or impediments to the plan for next week